Song of the virgins

 “Babylon” became a code name for Rome after Rome leveled Jerusalem in AD 70.
 The Babylonian Empire had done the same thing in 586 BC.

-The phrase “the wrath of the LORD” (Ezekiel 7:19 NASB) shows up a lot in the Old Testament prophets, when they warned people to stop their incessant sinning.
+The phrase “the wrath of the LORD” (Ezekiel 7:19 New American Standard Bible) shows up a lot in the Old Testament prophets, when they warned people to stop their incessant sinning.

 Literally “son of man.”
 This is a title Jesus used a lot to describe himself.
 In the Jewish Bible the phrase contains hints of divinity in some passages and humanity in others—perhaps a perfect phrase for describing someone Christians would say was fully God and fully human.
-Hint of the divine: the prophet Daniel “saw someone like a son of man coming with the clouds of heaven” (Daniel 7:13 NLT).
-Hint of the human: God often described Ezekiel as a mere mortal by using the phrase “son of man” (Ezekiel 2:1 NLT).
+Hint of the divine: the prophet Daniel “saw someone like a son of man coming with the clouds of heaven” (Daniel 7:13 New Living Translation).
+Hint of the human: God often described Ezekiel as a mere mortal by using the phrase “son of man” (Ezekiel 2:1 New Living Translation).

 A sickle is a farming blade that’s curved and was used to hand-cut wheat, barley, and other crops.

 It sounds like a fulfillment of Joel 3:14: “Swing the sickle, for the harvest is ripe.”
-(NLT).
+(New Living Translation).
 Some scholars say they see in this a metaphor of judgment and punishment through destruction and death, as though the world is experiencing its last gasp before dying.

 It sounds like another reference to Joel 3:14: “Tread the grapes, for the winepress is full.
 The storage vats are overflowing with the wickedness of these people.”
-(NLT).
+(New Living Translation).

 Some say they see this as a reference to the thousands of Jews that Roman invaders crucified outside Jerusalem’s city walls when they besieged and destroyed Jerusalem in AD 70.